 This editorial is the first in a micro-geography series examining how governmental environmental narratives actually manifest spatially on the ground.
-Using Midpeninsula Regional Open Space District and Bear Creek Redwoods Open Space Preserve as a case study, the series examines the gap that can emerge between public-facing environmental policy and the lived reality of managed landscapes during ecologically sensitive periods such as nesting season.
+Using Midpeninsula Regional Open Space District and its Bear Creek Redwoods Open Space Preserve as a case study, the series examines the gap that can emerge between public-facing environmental policy and the actual practices at open space preserves during ecologically sensitive periods such as nesting season.

 Midpenโs โMowing to Mimic Natureโ narrative and the reality at Bear Creek Redwoods: When โtiming is everythingโ meets the realities of nesting season

-On a recent hike, Bear Creek Redwoods Open Space Preserve sounded more like an active work zone than an open space preserve in the middle of nesting season.
-Chainsaws and weed whackers echoed across the landscape, at times drowning out the calls of nesting birds as I moved through the preserve.
+On a recent hike, Bear Creek Redwoods Open Space Preserve felt more like an active work zone than an open space preserve in the middle of nesting season.
+The jarring sounds of chainsaws and weed whackers echoed across the landscape, at times drowning out the calls of nesting birds as I moved through the preserve.

 What stunned me was coming upon a meadow that, just three weeks earlier, had been tall with dense spring vegetation including native wildflowers.
 Still-green drying grass lay scattered across short cropped stubs, with visible mower striations cutting back and forth across the hillside.
-I could see only blackbirds, a species known for exploiting freshly disturbed agricultural fields, along with a few California scrub jays pecking at the exposed ground.
+Recently disturbed fields are often quickly exploited by opportunistic species such as blackbirds and scrub jays, both of which were among the few birds visible in the freshly mowed meadow.

 Fire, grazing, and the biological importance of timing